developerasun/myDocumentBox-tool/myHTML/readme.md

 - Keywords
 - Alt
 - Heading
-- Canonical : html element that solve duplicated content issues.
+- **Canonical : html element that solve duplicated content issues**.
 For example,

 ```html
 <link rel="canonical" href="a_preferred_version_of_your_page_url" />
 ```

-Setting a canonical tag is simliar to redirecting many your urls, which are not a canonical version of your web pages, to the canonical one.
+Setting a canonical tag is simliar to **redirecting many your urls**, which are not a canonical version of your web pages, to the canonical one.

-- OpeanGraph : a protocol created by Facebook, used to standardize meta data usage within a webpage.
+- **OpeanGraph** : a protocol created by Facebook, used to **standardize meta data** usage within a webpage.
 The four basic og tags(open graphic tags) are required for each page.

 <ul>